‘Dragon Ball Super’ Episode 75-77 Leaks Tease Bulla’s Birth, A Stoned Goku, Frieza, Cell, Evil Buu Cameos, And More

 “When Goku goes to Bulma’s house to train with Whis, he finds her belly has gotten big, and he learns she is pregnant with her second child.
 What’s more, she’ll be giving birth soon, and Vegeta is so nervous he can’t calm down.”

 The premise of Bulma getting pregnant with her and Vegeta’s second child has no less than taken the Dragon Ball Super community by storm.
-Over the last few weeks, numerous fans have noted that Bulla, Vegeta and Bulma’s daughter, is yet to make an appearance in the anime.
+Over the last few weeks, numerous fans have noted that Bulla, Vegeta and Bulma’s daughter are yet to make an appearance in the anime.
 As it turned out, the popular character, who is a splitting image of her mother in her youth, is indeed set to make an appearance in the anime.
 Apart from this, fans have fondly noted that Vegeta’s reactions to his wife’s pregnancy would most likely be very humorous, considering how awkward Prince of the Saiyans was with his daughter in the non-canonical Dragon Ball GT series.

 With the Universe Survival Arc, Dragon Ball Super is set to enter its most epic saga yet.
 Thus, DBS Episode 75-77 would be easing viewers in towards yet another intense story.
 A story which, if the premise is anything to be considered, would probably rival or even exceed the best arcs of Dragon Ball Z and the original 1980’s Dragon Ball anime.